dotnet/runtime/docs/pr-guide.md

 ## Quick Code Review Rules

 * Do not mix unrelated changes in one pull request.
-For example, a code style changes should never be mixed with a bug fix.
+For example, a code style change should never be mixed with a bug fix.
 * All changes should follow the existing code style.
 You can read more about different code styles at [docs/coding-guidelines](coding-guidelines/).
 * Use Draft pull request for changes you are still working on but want early CI loop feedback.
 When you think your changes are ready for review [change status](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request) of your pull request.
 * Avoid rebasing your changes.
 If you are asked to make changes during the review process do them as a new commit.